cowboysysop/charts/charts/vertical-pod-autoscaler/README.md

 **TIP**: Use `helm repo update` to update information on available charts in the chart repositories.

+### Upgrading to version 3.0.0

+The chart is no more compatible with Helm 2.

+Refer to the [Helm documentation](https://helm.sh/docs/topics/v2_v3_migration/) for more information.

 ### Upgrading to version 2.0.0

 The port names have been changed to be compatible with Istio service mesh.